ninarodriguezz/ELP/JS/readme.md

 This project contains the 3 following files :

     - game.js: This file contains the main game logic, including the game loop and the functions to start and set up the game.
-    - move.js: This file contains the logic for making moves in the game, including playing a word, passing a turn, and performing a "jarnac".
+    - move.js: This file contains the logic for making moves in the game, including checking if a word can be played, playing a word and performing a "jarnac".
-    - state.js
+    - state.js: This file contains the shared data gameState and the function which print the board.

 ## Getting Started